 To a great extent, Leckman lives the life he preaches.
 On the wall of his small office, hooked onto St. Mark's Hospital, hang pictures of people who inspire him: The unknown Chinese demonstrator who stood in front of a line of tanks in Tiananmen Square.
 Mahatma Gandhi.
 Albert Schweitzer.
 Martin Luther King Jr. Arthur Ashe.
 And Mohammad Yunus.

-Yunus is a personal friend, the Bangladeshi banker/businessman whose changed millions of his contrymen's lives by profiding no-collateral small loans to get them started in basic businesses.
+Yunus is a personal friend, the Bangladeshi banker/businessman whose changed millions of his countrymen's lives by providing no-collateral small loans to get them started in basic businesses.

 "We all need a little help - a support system," Leckman said looking up at the pictures.
 "It's too easy to get discouraged, especially in politics."

 Especially when you're facing a multimillionaire who put nearly $2 million of his own money into his 1992 election and seeks re-election in one of the most Republican states in the nation.